 Our second clinical product candidate, MuSK-CAART, is designed to treat a subset of patients with myasthenia gravis, or MG.
 MG is an autoimmune disease induced by autoantibodies targeting the neuromuscular junction, or NMJ, which can lead to life-threatening muscle weakness.
 Our product candidate targets autoreactive B cells that differentiate into antibody secreting cells that produce autoantibodies against a transmembrane protein, muscle-specific kinase, or MuSK, and is being developed for the treatment of MuSK MG.
-In the fourth quarter of 2021, we submitted an Investigational New Drug, or IND, application for the first-in-human studies of MuSK-CAART to the FDA, which became effective in January 2022.
-In February 2022, MuSK-CAART received fast track designation from the FDA for improving activities of daily living and muscle strength in patients with MuSK antibody-positive myasthenia gravis.
-In June 2022, we received a no objection letter from Health Canada, allowing us to initiate clinical trial activities in Canada.
-In October 2022, MuSK-CAART received orphan drug designation for the treatment of MuSK MG.
-We initiated the MusCAARTesTM trial in November 2022.
-We anticipate reporting six month clinical data from the combination cohort by the first half of 2024.
+We initiated the Phase 1 MusCAARTesTM trial in November 2022.
+Timelines for the MusCAARTesTM trial are being evaluated based on emerging data from the DesCAARTesTM trial.